EmbeddedOS/Linux/docs/linux_kernel_module_programming_guide.md

   - NOTE: *This header file should then be included both by the programs which will use ioctl (so they can generate the appropriate ioctl’s) and by the kernel module (so it can understand it).*

 ## 10. system calls

+- So far, the only thing we have done was to use well defined kernel mechanism to register `/proc` files and device handler.
+This is fine if u want to do something the kernel programmers thought you'd want, such as write a device driver.
+But **What if u want to do something unusual, to change behavior of the system in some way?** Then,u are mostly on your own.

+- For example, we can kill the `open()` system call.
+This meant we could not open any files, we could not run any programs, and we could not shutdown the system.
+- NOTE: To ensure u do not lose any files, even within the environment, run `sync()` before y call `insmod` and `rmmod`.

+- Forget about `/proc` files, forget about device files.
+They are just minor details. **Minutiae in the vash expanse of the universe**.
+The real process to kernel communication mechanism, the **one used by all processes**, is **SYSTEM CALLS**.
+  - When a process requests a service from the kernel (such as opening a file, forking to a new process, or requesting more momery), this is mechanism used.
+  - If u want to change the behaviour of the kernel in interesting ways, this is the place to do it.
+By the way, if u want to see which system calls a program uses, run `strace <arguments>`.

+- In general, a process is not supposed to be able to access the kernel.
+It can not access kernel memory and it can't call kernel functions.
+The hardware of the CPU enforces this (`protected mode` or `page protection`).

+- System calls are an exception to this general rule.
+What happens is that the process fills the registers with the approriate values and then calls a special instruction which jumps to a previous defined location in the kernel (That location is **readable** by user processes, it is not **writable** by them).
+  - Under Intel CPUs, this is done by means of interrupt 0x80.
+The hardware knows that once u jump to this location, u are no longer running in restricted user mode, but as the OS kernel -- and therefore u are allowed to do whatever u want.

+- The location in the kernel a process can jump to is called `system_call`.
+The procedure at that location checks the system call number, which tells the kernel what service the process requested.
+  - Then, it looks at the table of system calls `sys_call_table` to see the address of the kernel function to call.
+Then it calls the function, and after it returns, does a few system checks and then return back to the process (or to a different process, if the process time ran out).
+    - If u want to read this code, it is at the source file `arch/$(architecture)/kernel/entry.S` after the line `ENTRY(system_call)`.

+- So, if we want to change the way a certain system call works, what we need to do is to write our own function to implement it (ussually by adding a bit of our own code, and then calling the origin function) and then change the pointer at `sys_call_table` to point to our function.
+  - Because we might be removed later and we don't want to leave the system in an unstable state, it is important for `cleanup_module` to restore the table to its original state.

+- To modify the content of `sys_call_table`, we need to consider the **control register**.
+A control register is a processor register that changes or controls the general behaviour of the CPU.
+  - For x86 architecture, `cr0` register has various control flags that modify the basic operation of the processor.
+The `WP` flag in `cr0` stands for write protection.
+Once the `WP` flag is set, the processor disallows further write attempts to the read-only sections.Therefore, we must disable the `WP` flag before modifying `sys_call_table`.
+    - NOTE: Since Linux v5.3, the `write_cr0` function cannot be used because of the sensitive `cr0` bits pinned by the security issue, the attacker may write into CPU control registers to disable CPU protections like write protection.
+As a result, we have to provide the custom assembly routine to bypass it.

+- However, `sys_call_table` symbol is unexported to prevent misure.
+But there have few ways to get the symbol, manual symbol lookup and `kallsyms_lookup_name`. we will use both depend on the kernel version.

+- Because of the *control-flow integrity*, which is a technique to prevent the redirect execution code from from the attacker, for making sure that the indirect calls go to the expected addresses and the return addresses are not changed.
+  - Since the Linux v5.7, the kernel patched the series of *control-flow enforcement* (CET) for x86, and some configurations of GCC, like GCC versions 9 and 10 in Ubuntu, will add with CET (the `-fcf-protection` option) in the kernel by default.
+  - Using that GCC to compile the kernel with retpoline off may result in CET being enabled in the kernel.
+  - U can check `-fcf-protection` option enable or not with:
+    `gcc -v -Q -O2 --help=target | grep protection`

+  - But CET should not be enabled in the kernel, it may break the `Kprobes` and `bpf`.
+Consequently, CET is disabled since v5.11.
+To guarantee the manual symbol lookup worked, we only use up to v5.4.